-Mr. Mallon is a senior environmental scientist/program manager and policy expert at ERG with 35 years of experience developing, implementing, and managing water resource protection programs.
-After five years working at federal, state, and regional agencies, Greg embarked on his 30-year career as a consultant supporting federal, state, and municipal environmental programs and helping industrial facilities improve their regulatory compliance and protect water quality.
+Mr. Mallon is a senior environmental scientist/program manager and policy expert at ERG with 40 years of experience developing, implementing, and managing water resource protection programs.
+After five years working at federal, state, and regional agencies, Greg embarked on his 35-year career as a consultant supporting federal, state, and municipal environmental programs and helping industrial facilities improve their regulatory compliance and protect water quality.

 Greg holds a B.A. and M.A. in biology from the State University of New York College at Plattsburgh.
-A board member of the Federal Water Quality Association since 2012, he served as its president from 2014 to 2017 and currently serves in the role of past president.
+A board member of the Federal Water Quality Association since 2012, he served as its president from 2014 to 2017.
+Since 2018 Mr. Mallon has served as a Delegate in the House of Delegates of the Water Environment Federation.
 An avid car enthusiast, Greg enjoys restoring older models with his son.